Jegatheeswarir/DS_JAVA_MODULE-10/Ex22-Binary Search Tree (BST).md

 # Ex22 Searching for a Book ID in a Binary Search Tree (BST)
 ## DATE:
 ## AIM:
-To design and implement a Python program that constructs a Binary Search Tree (BST) using given Book IDs and checks whether a specific Book ID exists in the BST.
+To design and implement java program that constructs a Binary Search Tree (BST) using given Book IDs and checks whether a specific Book ID exists in the BST.
 ## Algorithm
 1.
 2.